Japan Country Commercial Guide

 Digital Payments

-Until recently, Japan lagged behind other countries in cashless systems.
-However, with the Government of Japan’s (“GOJ’s”) push for digitalization amid surges in Japanese COVID-19 infections, more Japanese residents have grown accustomed to using cashless payments.
-Such means of cashless payments include mobile payments using QR codes or barcodes such as d-Barai, au Pay, Rakuten Pay, PayPay, LINE Pay, and Merupay.
-According to the Ministry of Economy, Trade, and Industry (“METI”), the ratio of cashless payment rose to 32.5% in 2021 from 26.8% in 2019, although most cashless payments in Japan continue to be made by credit cards.
+Until recently, Japan lagged behind other countries in adopting cashless systems.
+However, driven by the Government of Japan’s (GOJ’s) digitalization efforts during the COVID-19 pandemic, more residents have become accustomed to cashless payments.
+These include mobile payments using QR codes or barcodes, such as d-Barai, au Pay, Rakuten Pay, PayPay, and Merupay.
+According to the Ministry of Economy, Trade, and Industry (METI), the share of cashless payments rose to 42.8% in 2024 from 26.8% in 2019, though credit cards still account for the majority of such transactions in Japan.

 Buy Now, Pay Later (“BNPL”)